Use OmniFocus Effectively

 As outlined in Create a Foundation, this ease comes from designing a system that is structured to match your life.
 Also, you’re most likely to use OmniFocus to engage with your tasks if it’s convenient to get to a list of tasks.

 The perspectives included with OmniFocus, including Projects, Tags and Forecast, combined with the ability to filter which actions are shown (e.g. only actionable ones) makes it convenient to quickly get to a list of relevant actions.

 Fine-Tuning Your Setup

-There are many ways to automate and extend OmniFocus…and make it an even more convenient and efficient solution.
-We have plenty advise to share to help fine-tune your OmniFocus setup.
+There are many ways to automate and extend OmniFocus…and to make it an even more convenient and efficient solution.
+We have plenty of advice to share to help fine-tune your OmniFocus setup.